-How to thank a teacher (example notes included)
+How to thank a teacher (example thank you notes included)

 National Teacher Appreciation Day is the Tuesday in the first full week of May.
+And Teacher Appreciation Week is the first full week in May.
 This makes for a great day to thank your teacher!

 The teacher will appreciate hearing that they are doing a good job.
 A little gratitude can go a long way in encouraging teachers that their efforts are worth it!